Büsum: Energy

 Büsum is the end point of the NordLink sea cable which transmits up to 1400 MW between Norway and Germany.
 The line continues with 54 km of underground cables to the transformers in Wilster.

 Population

 Until the 20th century, Dithmarschen had been a rather secluded spot on the map with little influx from the outside world.
 This changed drastically during World War II, when it became home to evacuees from Hamburg and other bombed cities in Schleswig-Holstein as well as war refugees from the east.
 The constant stream of newcomers nearly doubled the population, with many of the refugees living in barracks for years.
 It took nearly a decade before life in Büsum and other towns returned to normal.

 In the 1970s and 1980s, Büsum received an influx of foreign workers, mainly from Turkey, to work at the local shipyard until it closed in 1986.
-In the summer monthas, the inhabitants of Büsum are vastly outnumbered by tourists staying in the town for a few days or a few weeks.
+In the summer months, the inhabitants of Büsum are vastly outnumbered by tourists staying in the town for a few days or a few weeks.